phillip-h/pml/doc/prime.md

     vector<uint64_t> atkin(uint64_t max);
 ```

 The Sieve of Erathosthenes and the Sieve of Atkin, respectivly.
-The sieve
-of Atkin is currently unfinished, and as such `prime_sieve()` currently
+`prime_sieve()` uses the Sieve of Atkin by default, which is better in
-relies on the Sieve of Erathosthenes.
+most ways and should be prefered over the Sieve of Eratosthenes.